chromaui/learnstorybook.com/content/intro-to-storybook/react/en/simple-component.md

 As we need to pass the same set of actions to all permutations of our component, it is convenient to bundle them up into a single `actionsData` variable and use React's `{...actionsData}` props expansion to pass them all at once. `<Task {...actionsData}>` is equivalent to `<Task onPinTask={actionsData.onPinTask} onArchiveTask={actionsData.onArchiveTask}>`.

-Another nice thing about bundling the `actionsData` that a component needs is that you can `export` them and use them in stories for components that reuse this component, as we'll see later.
+Another nice thing about bundling the actions into `actionsData` is that you can `export` that variable and use the actions in stories for components that reuse this component, as we'll see later.

 When creating a story we use a base task (`taskData`) to build out the shape of the task the component expects.
 This is typically modelled from what the true data looks like.
 Again, `export`-ing this shape will enable us to reuse it in later stories, as we'll see.